 It was Robert Taylor who was a researcher at ARPA at this time and supervises the ARPAnet project who had the idea of connecting computers that they could transmit data not only between all ARPA computers but also from computers outside the pentagon, where his office was.
-Together with Larry Roberts, he developed the concept that the transmission of data should take place in data packages.
+Together with Larry Roberts, he developed the concept that the transmission of date should take place in data packages.

 The transmission of data in chunks goes back to the idea of the engineer Paul Baran.
 In 1962 he wrote a paper concerning strategies for maintaining communication in event of a nuclear war.
-In the 6os, in the middle of the cold war, the fear of a nuclear threat felt very real in the United States.
-Due to this fear, Paul Baran had the idea to create a network that waive a center, so that should any part be destroyed, messages could continue to flow along other routes.
+In the 60s, in the middle of the cold war, the fear of a nuclear threat felt very real in the United States.
+Due to this fear, Paul Baran had the idea to create a network that waive a center, so that should any part be destroyed , messages could continue to flow along other routes.
 His idea was to send data in small ,chunks' and to bring them together at their destination.
-(Gere, 2004 p.
-71)

-If the ARPANET made use of this chunk version because technology was driven by military needs as Charlie Gere describes in his book "Digital Culture".
-Or if they worked in the spirit of Vannevar Busch as Robert Taylor says in the film "The Net": "that they build the Arpanet to enable people in different places who had common interests to share those interests."
-(The Net, 2003) or if it was build to find a method to take advantage of the bare computing resources of the universities through better data exchange?
-It is one of the big myth around the internet.
+If the ARPANET was used this chunk version because technology was driven by military needs as Charlie Gere describes in his book ,Digital Culture4.
+Or if they worked in the spirit of Vannevar Busch as Robert Taylor says in the film ,The Net+, "that they build the Arpanet to enable people in different places who had common interests to share those interests." or if it was build to finding a method to take advantage of the bare computing resources of the universities through better data exchange?
+It is one of the big myth" around the internet.